vippsas/vipps-woocommerce/readme.txt

 === How to get started ===
 * Sign up in the [Vipps MobilePay portal](https://portal.vippsmobilepay.com) and choose your product.
-* After 1-2 days you will get an email with login details to Vipps Business Portal, where you can get the API credentials
+* After 1-2 days you will get an email with login details to Vipps MobilePay Business Portal, where you can get the API credentials
 * Download and install the plugin
 * Configure the plugin

 === How to install the plugin ===
 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
+3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps/MobilePay.
-4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
+4. Go the settings page for the Vipps MobilePay plugin and enter your Vipps MobilePay account keys.
 Your account keys are available in the Vipps Business Portal (detailed info in the section below)

 == Installation ==
 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
+3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps/MobilePay.
-4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
-Your account keys are available in the Vipps Business Portal (detailed info in the section below)
+4. Go the settings page for the Vipps MobilePay plugin and enter your Vipps MobilePay account keys.
+Your account keys are available in the Vipps MobilePay Business Portal (detailed info in the section below)

-=== How to get Vipps account keys from Vipps Business Portal ===
+=== How to get Vipps MobilePay account keys from Vipps MobilePay Business Portal ===
-1. Sign in to the Vipps Portal at [https://portal.vippsmobilepay.com/](https://portal.vippsmobilepay.com/) using Bank ID
+1. Sign in to the Vipps MobilePay Portal at [https://portal.vippsmobilepay.com/](https://portal.vippsmobilepay.com/) using Bank ID
 2. Select the "Utvikler" ("Developer") tab and choose Production Keys.
 Here you can find the merchant serial number (6 figures)
-3. Click on "Show keys" under the API keys column to see “Client ID”, “Client Secret” and “Vipps Subscription Key”
+3. Click on "Show keys" under the API keys column to see “Client ID”, “Client Secret” and “Vipps MobilePay Subscription Key”

 == Screenshots ==
-1. Enable Vipps Checkout as your checkout.
+1. Enable Vipps/MobilePay Checkout as your checkout.
-2. Enable Vipps as a payment method.
+2. Enable Vipps/MobilePay as a payment method.
-3. Enter your Vipps account keys and configure the plugin.
+3. Enter your Vipps MobilePay account keys and configure the plugin.
 4. Setup and activate the recurring payment gateway in WooCommerce.
 5. Configure the plugin settings for recurring payments.